Jay22519/Jay22519.github.io/index.md

 -  Language processing module will then check the similarity between student's answer and ideal answer submitted and accordinly allocate the marks to student

 ### Tech Stack
-1) Web application is deployed using Flask
+1) Web application is deployed using Flask  <br>
-2) Image processing is done using Microsoft Azure Read API
+2) Image processing is done using Microsoft Azure Read API <br>
-3) Language processing is done Universal Sentence Encoder and Word Movers distance
+3) Language processing is done Universal Sentence Encoder and Word Movers distance <br>
-4) Frontend application designed using bootstrap
+4) Frontend application designed using bootstrap <br>